Advice for students during the corona crisis

-Maintain the reading group meetings over Skype, the sparring with your counsellor, the Friday night beer with the friends, and the Sunday coffee with the parents - there are many ways to keep in touch and the sense of community intact, even if you cannot meet physically.
+Maintain your study group meetings over Skype, the sparring with your counsellor, the Friday night beer with friends, and the Sunday coffee with your parents - there are many ways to keep in touch and the sense of community intact, even if you cannot meet up physically.

 In addition, several students are arranging online reading communities or food clubs at fixed times, which saves the individual from having to take the initiative all the time.

 When our habits and lives as we know it are put on hold for a longer period of time, exaggerated worrying and musings can appear more freqently.

 There are fewer distractions and things that call for our attention, thus making it a breeding ground for racing thoughts if we are not paying attention.